EagleEdge/EagleEdge/README.md

 - 👋 Hi, I’m @EagleEdge
-- 👀 I’m interested in public blockchain technology, in particular Ethereum block chain.
+- 👀 I’m interested in public blockchain technology, in particular Ethereum blockchain.
-- 🌱 I’m currently on Ethereum economic model and rollup economics.
+- 🌱 I’m currently working on Ethereum economic model and rollup economics.
-- 💞️ I’m looking to collaborate on research on public blockchain data analytics and transaction fee mechanism design for public block chains.
+- 💞️ I’m looking to collaborate on research about public blockchain data analytics and transaction fee mechanism design for public blockchains.
 - 📫 How to reach me edgee8769@gmail.com

 <!---